Rémi Geniet: Career

 After being awarded a second prize at the Queen Elisabeth Competition in 2013, Geniet began an international career, being invited in concert halls such as the Great Hall of the Moscow Conservatory, Saint Petersburg Philharmonia, Suntory Hall, the Salle Gaveau, the Auditorium du Louvre, the Philharmonie Luxembourg, the Konzerthaus Berlin, the National Theater and Concert Hall, Taipei, the Kumho Art Hall in Seoul.

 In 2014 he opened the "New Generation Piano" serie at the Louis Vuitton Foundation shortly after its inauguration.
 In 2016, following his prize at Young Concert Artists, he made his debut in Carnegie Hall (Zankel Hall).
-In 2020, he took part at a performance of Beethoven complete Sonatas at Radio France for the composer's 250th birthday.
-At this occasion he played the Sonata no. 28 opus 101 and the Diabelli Variations.
+In 2020, he took part in a performance of Beethoven complete Sonatas at Radio France for the composer's 250th birthday.
+On this occasion he played the Sonata no. 28 opus 101 and the Diabelli Variations.

 Geniet performed with orchestras including Saint Petersburg Philharmonic, Ural Philharmonic, Orchestre de la Suisse Romande, Luxembourg Philharmonic, Belgium National Orchestra, Orchestre Philharmonique de Liège, Barcelona Symphony, KBS Symphony Orchestra, Suzhou Symphony Orchestra, Hong Kong Sinfonietta, Yomiuri Nippon Symphony, under conductors such as Marin Alsop, Emmanuel Krivine, Edo de Waart, Thomas Sanderling, Okko Kamu, Eduard Topchjan, Alan Buribayev, Enrique Mazzola.

 In chamber music, Geniet plays with musicians such as Augustin Dumay, Daniel Lozakovich, Alexandra Soumm, Aurélien Pascal, Raphaël Sévère.